Manifesting these experiences in ChiangMai-THAILAND.

 https://g.co/kgs/J7RyXXs

-For Saturday, we do at ChiangMai Holistic, we charge 300 Baht/person .
+We do at ChiangMai Holistic, we charge 300 Baht/person .

 Advance booking is appreciated.